 \subsection{Properties of the compact polynomial mollifier}

 We analyse the mollifier $\rho$ proposed in Eq.~\eqref{eq:mollifier}.
-Note that our non-asymptotic analysis needs the mollifiers of class $\mathcal{C}^{2}(\R^{d})$ whose gradients have explicit $L^{1}$-bounds and whose supports are in the unit ball of $\R^{d}$, and well-known mollifiers of class $\mathcal{C}^{\infty}$ do not have explicit $L^{1}$-bounds for the gradients in general.
+Note that our non-asymptotic analysis needs mollifiers of class $\mathcal{C}^{1}$ whose gradients have explicit $L^{1}$-bounds and whose supports are in the unit ball of $\R^{d}$, and it is nontrivial to obtain explicit $L^{1}$-bounds for the gradients of well-known $\mathcal{C}^{\infty}$ mollifiers.